 A Level Mathematics Course Outline

 Mathematics studied at GCSE is extended with students building on previous topics in addition to discovering calculus.
 Students will apply their mathematics skills through Statistics and Mechanics in Year 12 and Year 13.
-Further mathematicians will study two applied strands; Mechanics and Modelling with Algorithms (Decision Mathematics), throughout the 2-year course along with further Pure content.
+Students who also study Further Mathematics will study two applied strands; Mechanics and Modelling with Algorithms (Decision Mathematics), throughout the 2-year course along with further Pure content.)

-The aims of the courses should enable students to:
+The aims of the A Level course enables students to: